refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 \code
 appear::decorate<appear::minimize, appear::taskbar>()
 \endcode
-__nana::gui::appear::bald__ is used for creating a window without decoration.
+__nana::appear::bald__ is used for creating a window without decoration.

 ![No decoration appear::bald<>()](noDecoration.jpg)

-The appearance created by nana::gui::appear::bald<>() has no titlebar and no 3D-look borders.
+The appearance created by nana::appear::bald<>() has no titlebar and no 3D-look borders.

 The appearances of these figures were created by templates without specifying the template parameters.
 Each template provides some parameters, and each template parameter name indicates what attribute is supported by the template.
-For example template nana::gui::appear::decorate receives the parameters nana::gui::appear::minimize, appear::maximize, appear::sizable, appear::floating and appear::no_activate.
+For example template nana::appear::decorate receives the parameters nana::appear::minimize, appear::maximize, appear::sizable, appear::floating and appear::no_activate.
 So, creating an appearance with decoration that has a minimize button and maximize button will be: